sakshamverma2030/Trade-Signal-Generator/README.md

 # 🧠 Mini Tick Database Simulator

 A beginner-friendly C++ project that simulates how exchanges store and analyze market data in real time.
-This system captures ticks with timestamp, filters by symbol and event type, and generates summaries — just like real infra-grade systems.
+This system captures ticks with timestamps, filters by symbol and event type, and generates summaries — just like real infra-grade systems.

 ---